 - The Mathematical Statistics Track offers a solid foundation in statistical theory and applications and prepares students for graduate study.

-See Statistics and Actuarial Science in the UI General Catalog to learn more about the statistics major and graduating with honors.
+See Statistics in the UI General Catalog to learn more about the statistics major or minor and graduating with honors.